 The Trust's Target Return is RBA Cash Rate plus 3.50% per annum net of fees through the economic cycle.
-Based on the RBA Cash Rate as at the date of this PDS of 1.25%, the Target Return is 4.75% per annum (net of fees).
-The Trust distributions since the Trust was listed are illustrated in Table 5.2 below.
+Based on the RBA Cash Rate as at the date of this PDS of 0.75%, the Target Return is 4.25% per annum (net of fees).
+The Target Return will rise or fall based on movements in the RBA Cash Rate.
+The Trust distributions since the Trust was listed are illustrated in Table 5.2 and Table 5.3 below.